Transport to and from the camp is arranged and is included in the cost. Pick up

 on the organised swimming trip.
 All helpers, in accordance with child protection

-procedures, are carefully vetted with references and a CRB record check, as well
+procedures, are carefully vetted with references and a DBS record check, as well

 as inducted in the camp procedures and protocols.
 All the activities at camp have

 undergone rigorous risk assessments and a review and inspection of facilities is

 We are a Catholic camp and Mass or a Communion service is held each day.
 Children

 and helpers are encouraged to attend.
 All children are required to attend Sunday

 For boys, we are only able to accept those who have reached their 8th birthday but

 not passed their 14th birthday on the day that they travel to camp.
 For girls, we

 are only able to accept those who have reached their 9th birthday but not passed

 their 13th birthday on the day that they travel to camp.